nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 global:
   image: projectserum/build:v0.27.0
   environment:
-    PROGRAM_ID: ...  # Fill in you Porgram's address
+    PROGRAM_ID: ...  # Fill in your program's address
     SQUADS_AUTHORITY_PUBKEY: ... # Fill in your deployment key from Step 1
     SQUADS_MULTISIG_PUBKEY: ... # Fill in your Squad address from Step 2
-    SQUADS_PROGRAM_PUBKEY: ... # Fill in your Squad Program address from Step 3
+    SQUADS_PROGRAM_PUBKEY: ... # Fill in your Squad program address from Step 3
     # Leave the following unchanged:
     PRIVATE_KEY_PATH: /root/.config/solana/id.json
     SOLANA_URL: mainnet-beta